jasonleebrown/UCE_phyluce_pipeline/README.md

 mkdir -p work_directory/fastas
 ```

-'work_directory/reference_sets/mtGenome' – This will hold your hisat2 index files and the 'mtGenome_reference.fasta' just created (you can copy that there)
+'work_directory/reference/mtGenome' – This will hold your hisat2 index files and the 'mtGenome_reference.fasta' just created (you can copy that there)

 ```
-mkdir -p work_directory/reference_sets/mtGenome
+mkdir -p work_directory/reference/mtGenome
 ```

 'work_directory/samples' – This holds your folders corresponding to each sample to be included in the phylogeny.
 To do this, go to the ‘2_clean-fastq’ folder of one of your phyluce runs.
 Copy (or link) these folders into this 'samples' directory.

 For example, for the samples directory, the path to your sample reads would be something like:
 work_directory/samples/amazonica_Iquitos_JLB08_0264/split-adapter-quality-trimmed
-work/directory/samples/benedicta_Pampa_Hermosa_0050/split-adapter-quality-trimmed
+work_directory/samples/benedicta_Pampa_Hermosa_0050/split-adapter-quality-trimmed
 etc.

 ```
 mkdir -p work_directory/reference_sets
 mkdir -p work_directory/angsd_bams
+mkdir -p work_directory/angsd_bams2
 mkdir -p work_directory/samples
 ```
 ####  MitoGenome Step 2.
 Align per-sample reads to mtGenome reference and extract sequences
+**IMPORTANT** If you have a great mitogenome reference that is the same genus and complete - you only need to do Steps 1 & 2.
+If you need to assemble a mitogenome for a genus without a readily available mitogenome - the it is best to do Steps 1-5.
+For your reference sequence, get a mitogenome from genbank for the closely related group.

-All you have to do here is place the read_map_UCE_loop_HaploidCall.sh script into the work_directory/samples folder, and run it.
-Results will appear in work_directory/fastas as each sample finishes.
+All you have to do here is place the'bams_loopBWA-MEM-mt.sh' script into the 'work_directory/samples' folder, and run it.
+Results will appear in 'work_directory/angsd_bams' as each sample finishes.
 However, you need to be sure that the directories are correct.
 I like to use full paths to minimize ambiguity.
 Here’s the whole script, with some comments:

-Make sure that you have copied 'usc_consensus_reference.fasta' to the folder below.
+Make sure that you have copied you reference sequences 'consensus_reference.fasta' to the folder below.

-First index your UCE file
+1. First index your reference file

 ```
-bwa index /home/bender/Desktop/tutorial/work_directory/reference_sets/UCE/uce_consensus_reference.fasta
+bwa index /home/bender/Desktop/tutorial/work_directory/reference_sets/consensus_reference.fasta
 ```

-Go to folder 'work_directory/samples'
+2. Go to folder 'work_directory/samples'

 Now run the bash script "bams_loopBWA-MEM-UCE.sh"- before you run it make sure you change the directories inside of the script.